4GeeksAcademy/vanillajs-hello/README.md

 Very easy and in just one step!
 Push to your __main__ branch and use the free hosting that comes with [GitHub pages](https://help.github.com/articles/configuring-a-publishing-source-for-github-pages/#enabling-github-pages-to-publish-your-site-from-master-or-gh-pages), the project is ready to be published.
 Remember to choose to run the Github Page from your master branch.

-### Contributors
+### Thank you

-This template was built as part of the [Full Stack Developer course](https://4geeksacademy.com/us/coding-bootcamps/part-time-full-stack-developer) at [4Geeks Academy Coding Bootcamp](https://4geeksacademy.com/us/coding-bootcamp) by [Alejandro Sanchez](https://twitter.com/alesanchezr) and [many other contributors](https://github.com/4GeeksAcademy/vanillajs-hello/graphs/contributors).
+This template was built as part of the 4Geeks Academy [Coding Bootcamp](https://4geeksacademy.com/us/coding-bootcamp) by [Alejandro Sanchez](https://twitter.com/alesanchezr) and many other contributors.
+Find out more about our [Full Stack Developer Course](https://4geeksacademy.com/us/coding-bootcamps/part-time-full-stack-developer), and [Data Science Bootcamp](https://4geeksacademy.com/us/coding-bootcamps/datascience-machine-learning).

 You can find other templates and resources like this at the [school github page](https://github.com/4geeksacademy/).